 The service is open to individuals that have experienced mental health issues, are over the age of sixteen, regardless of gender, sexual orientation, ethnicity or disability, and that are in need of support to resolve issues and enable them to manage and enjoy their life.

 The service can be accessed by individuals or agencies on behalf of individuals.
 Click on the Contact Us tab.

-An appointment will be arranged to give an opportunity to discuss problems and issues.This will enable the support staff the opportunity to obtain important information that will allow them to effectively meet the needs of the client.
-Following this initial appointment the client can apply to access the following services:
+For our other services an appointment will be arranged to give an opportunity to discuss problems and issues.This will enable the support staff the opportunity to obtain important information that will allow them to effectively meet the needs of the client.
+Following this initial appointment the client can apply to access our services.